-We have had non stop rain and according to my little boy, it has been raining for ages and ages, see his quote below for how long it has been raining for.
+We have had non-stop rain and according to my little boy, it has been raining for ages and ages, see his quote below for how long it has been raining.

 And yes 100 weeks of rain is what it has felt like and currently no end in sight of when it might stop.